 Live Oak County Historical Commission.
 Sparkman, Ervin L. The People's History of Live Oak County Texas.page #.
 Accessed: date of use, https://www.liveoakchc.com/lochc-library/

 Few books describe the county’s earliest days.
 The first book known to include information about the area is Cabeza de Vaca’s Journey of Alvar Nuñez Cabeza de Vaca.
 His journey from 1529 – 1536 was translated into English by Fanny Bandelier for New York based A.S.
 Barnes & Company in 1905.
-This book covers De Vaca’s travels from Florida to Mexico and includes Coahuiltecan Indians then living in future Live Oak County area.
+This book covers De Vaca’s travels from Florida to Mexico and includes Coahuiltecan Indians then traversing though future Live Oak County area during seasonal forages.

 Early settlers describe the county as lush with green vegetation and huge Live Oak and Pecan Trees lining river banks.
 Virtually uninhabited by landowners until 1835, all the little towns withered to small communities after the railroad bypassed them in the early 1900's.
 The ranch and farm population, though still sparse by today's standards, grew from 1940 through the 1980's when it again stabilized to between eleven and twelve thousand.
 George West and Three Rivers survived, each with a population around 2,000 in 2010.

 Mrs. S.G.
 Miller came from Louisiana to Texas around 1870.
 From Sixty Years in the Nueces Valley, first edtion, we share an abbreviated adaptation from her short story, "Changing Times", page 60, published in 1930 by Naylor Printing Company, San Antonio:

 When I first came to Texas, this whole section was a vast rolling prairie, broken only here and there with mesquite trees… grass, grass, everywhere waving in the breeze like vast fields of wheat…more than knee high to wild cattle and horses roaming hills and valleys.